seyedhex/seyedhex.github.io/_posts/2022-08-05-opportunities.md

 Students can join the group through the [UW Department of Biology](https://www.biology.washington.edu/programs/graduate) or the [Quantitative Ecology and Resource Management (QERM)](https://quantitative.uw.edu/) interdisciplinary graduate program.
 Other relevant programs at UW include the [Program on Climate Change (PCC)](https://pcc.uw.edu/) and the [eScience Institute](https://escience.washington.edu/).

 Students interested in joining the lab are encouraged to apply for external fellowships (e.g., National Science Foundation Graduate Research Fellowship, Environmental Protection Agency STAR Fellowship, Ford Foundation Predoctoral Diversity Fellowship).
-All prospective students should contact me by email.
-If it seems that you may be a good fit for my group, I will request the following materials:
+All prospective students should contact Lauren by email.
+If it seems that you may be a good fit for the group, Lauren will request the following materials:

 - a curriculum vitae
 - a description of research experience